vineetakhurana/DevOps-Milestone2/README.md

   ![Alt text] [img6]

- Jenkins, using the '*checkstyle*' plugin, gives the following report based on the xml file populated during the build :
+ Jenkins, using the '*Checkstyle*' plugin, gives the following report based on the xml file populated during the build :

   ![Alt text] [img7]